disruptive-technologies/terraform-provider-dt/docs/resources/notification_rule.md

 Required:

 - `body` (String) The body of the email.
 - `recipients` (List of String) The email addresses to send the email to.
+Must be valid email addresses and use all lowercase letters.
 - `subject` (String) The subject of the email.